 “We have managed to move all courses online within a week, using a mix of tools such as Microsoft teams, Zoom and Google Classroom,” reports Dr. Ian Wairua, Associate Director of the Centre for Teaching Excellence and Educational Innovation at Kenya’s Strathmore University.
 “Training has been rolled out for faculty to increase the capacity of lecturers in the use of online tools.
 In this, the Strathmore PEBL team has been instrumental in training faculty to mount and deliver courses and online materials.
 The training they received through PEBL equipped them with important knowledge and the confidence to train others, and this has been recognised by University management.”

 Lecturers have also cited the first batch of modules uploaded to OER Africa as major teaching assets during this time, enabling students to continue to study important topics ranging from critical thinking to numerical analysis.
-These courses designed and developed in Kenya, Tanzania, Rwanda and Uganda are accessible for universities around the world as valuable complements to existing curricula, and they have already been accessed by over 17,000 students.
+These courses designed and developed in Kenya, Tanzania, Rwanda and Uganda are accessible for universities around the world as valuable complements to existing curricula, and they have already been accessed by over 9,000 students.
 By summer 2020 the second batch of modules should be released.
-To date, over 700 academic staff in the region have also been trained on various aspects of module design and delivery.
+To date, PEBL has also trained over 170 academic staff in the region have also been trained on various aspects of module design and delivery.

 “We have a greater appreciation for PEBL because of the lockdown, since the training we received through the project has allowed us to be better prepared for the COVID situation,” says Dr. Lucy Ikiara, Director of Quality Assurance at Kenya Methodist University (KeMU).
 “Faculty are shifting efforts to online methods through the LMS and infrastructure, and although this is a bit challenging, we are managing to move courses online using what the KeMU PEBL team have been taught through the project.
 The PEBL team has also been training faculty on use of the LMS to be able to reach out to as many students as possible, as well as training our students.”